inventhouse/tutorials/FE-SG-jq/LessonPlan.md

 - Iterate arrays with '.[]', box into arrays with [ ] or jq -s
 - Build objects with '{}', pare them down with 'del()'
 - Filter with select()
+- Explore your data!
+Try things, write scripts and reports and...

 Links